-The Infants Act does not make mention of an age range where section 17 might apply (ie. over 12 or over 16).
-This means it is up to the physical therapist to use common sense and professional judgment to determine whether or not a client meets the criteria of a mature minor or not.
+The Infants Act does not make mention of an age range where section 17 might apply (i.e., over 12 or over 16).
+This means it is up to the health and care professional to use common sense and professional judgment to determine whether or not a client meets the criteria of a mature minor or not.
 Consider the risk involved of the proposed treatment, and how confident you would feel if you had to justify your decision to treat a client as a mature minor.
 As always, be sure your entry in the clinical record documents your decision and rationale.